 There are five main types of ticket bot operators, each with their own objectives.

-Who launches bots
+Who uses bots

 In 2017, the U.K. passed a law that outlaws ticket bots used to exceed ticket purchase limits and requires secondary sellers to provide a unique ticket number with details of seats or standing location.

 In 2017, the Australian state of New South Wales passed anti-bot legislation, which also included a resale cap at no more than 10% over the face value of the ticket.
 The following year, the state of South Australia ratified the Fair Trading (Ticket Scalping) Amendment Bill to crack down on ticketing bots.
 Western Australia introduced the similar legislation in 2021, including a ban of the use of bot software.

 Although there isn’t yet a nationwide ticket bot law in Canada, several provinces have passed or are considering legislation.